 Cons

-• Customizing the LMS dashboard and course page layouts is tricky
+• Customizing the LMS dashboard and course page layouts can be tricky

 Best suited for: